Ghulam Azam: Jamaat-e-Islami

 In 1950, Azam left Dhaka to teach political science at Government Carmichael College in Rangpur.
-During this time, he was influenced by the writings of Abul Ala Maududi, and he joined Maududi's party, Jamaat-e-Islami, in 1954, and was later elected as the Secretary General of Jamaat-e-Islami's East Pakistan branch.
+During this time, he was influenced by the writings of Abul Ala Maududi, and he joined Maududi's party, Jamaat-e-Islami in 1954, and was later elected as the Secretary General of Jamaat-e-Islami's East Pakistan branch.

-In 1964, the government of Ayub Khan banned Jamaat-e-Islami and its leaders, including Azam, and imprisoned them for eight months without trials.
-He played a prominent role as the general secretary of the Pakistan Democratic Movement formed in 1967, and later he was elected as the member of the Democratic Action Committee in 1969 to transform the anti-Ayub movement into a popular uprising.
-In 1969, he became the ameer of Jamaat in East Pakistan.
+In 1964, the government of Ayub Khan banned Jamaat-e-Islami and its leaders, including Azam, and imprisoned them for eight months without trial.
+He was the general secretary of the Pakistan Democratic Movement, formed in 1967, and later he was elected as a member of the Democratic Action Committee in 1969 to transform the anti-Ayub movement into a popular uprising.
+In 1969, he became the Emir of Jamaat in East Pakistan.
 He and other opposition leaders took part in the Round Table Conference held in Rawalpindi in 1969 to solve the prevailing political impasse in Pakistan.
 On 13 March 1969, Khan announced his acceptance of their two fundamental demands of parliamentary government and direct elections.

-In the run-up to the 1970 Pakistani general election, Azam, together with leaders of a number of other parties in East Pakistan (including the Pakistan Democratic Party, National Awami Party, Jamiat Ulema-e-Islam, and the Pakistan National League), protested against the Awami League for reportedly breaking up public meetings, physical attacks on political opponents, and the looting and destruction of party offices.
-During 1970, while Azam was the head of Jamaat-e-Islami East Pakistan, a number of political rallies, including rallies of Jamaat-e-Islami, were attacked by armed mobs alleged to be incited by Awami League.
+In the run-up to the 1970 Pakistani general election, Azam, together with leaders of many other parties in East Pakistan (including the Pakistan Democratic Party, National Awami Party, Jamiat Ulema-e-Islam, and the Pakistan National League), protested against the Awami League for reportedly breaking up public meetings, physical attacks on political opponents, and the looting and destruction of party offices.
+During the 1970 election campaign, while Azam was the head of Jamaat-e-Islami East Pakistan, one account states that Jamaat-e-Islami chief Abul A'la Maududi was unable to address a planned public rally in Dhaka after party activists came under attack, attributing this to public resistance.
+Other commentary has instead described such incidents as part of a broader pattern of the Awami League forcibly disrupting the campaign meetings of rival parties, including Jamaat-e-Islami.

 Bangladesh Liberation War

 Activities during 1971 War

-During the Bangladesh Liberation War, Azam took a political stance in support of unified Pakistan, and repeatedly denounced Awami League and Mukti Bahini secessionists, whose declared aim after 26 March 1971 became the establishment of an independent state of Bangladesh in place of East Pakistan.
-Excerpts from Azam's speeches after 25 March 1971 used to be published in the mouthpiece of Bangladesh Jamaat-e-Islami named, The Daily Sangram.
+During the Bangladesh Liberation War, Azam took a political stance in support of a unified Pakistan, and repeatedly denounced Awami League and Mukti Bahini secessionists, whose declared aim after 26 March 1971 became the establishment of an independent state of Bangladesh in place of East Pakistan.
+Excerpts from Azam's speeches after 25 March 1971 used to be published in the mouthpiece of Bangladesh Jamaat-e-Islami named The Daily Sangram.
 On 20 June 1971, Azam reaffirmed his support for the Pakistani army by citing that 'the army has eradicated nearly all criminals of East Pakistan'.